jluna0413/CultivAREmergent/docs/wiki/User-Guide.md

 *   **Active Plants:** This section shows a list of all your living plants with their current status.
 *   **Environmental Data:** This section displays the latest readings from your sensors.
-*   **Quick Actions:** This section provides shortcuts to common actions, such as adding a new plant or strain.
+*   **Quick Actions:** This section provides shortcuts to common actions, such as adding a new plant or cultivar.

 ## Plants